luish/django_scaffold/README.md

 The code above will generate a django app with model, views and urls path.

-The example above will create the codes and files bellow
+The example above will create the codes and files below

 >post/models.py